 DCS carefully assesses all applicants and the department also provides the opportunity for prospective Foster Parents to work with a case manager to assess themselves before they accept the role of Foster Parent.

 There are a few minimum requirements.
+Do you meet the following qualifications?

 At least 21 years of age.